 Patient satisfaction – we care about your experience at St Joseph’s

 We are committed to providing the highest levels of quality care to all of our patients.
 In order to achieve this goal, we believe that it is critical to receive feedback from all of our patients.
 It helps us praise those involved with patient care as well as improve services and facilities if required to meet our patients’ expectations.

-In-patients are asked to complete a Customer Feedback Form on their discharge from hospital.
-We encourage and value feedback from day patients and visitors also.
+In-patients are asked to complete a Patient Feedback Form on their discharge from hospital.
+We also encourage and value feedback from day patients and visitors.

 We measure and track our performance across a number of key areas.

 At St Joseph’s Hospital, we work tirelessly to ensure our standards in clinical quality and safety are of the highest calibre.
-We monitor and publish a range of performance measures including:
+We monitor a range of performance measures including: